reselbob/simplegps/README.md

 │ Grid Square:            DM04ta            ││                                 │
 └───────────────────────────────────────────┘└─────────────────────────────────┘
 ```
 `cgps` is a useful utilty but be advised it takes a minute of two to "warm up' to receive and display gps data.
-If for some reason you are not seeing data in the dashboard and not seeing gps data being outputted below the dashboard, you've got a problem with your GPSD installation.
+If for some reason you are not seeing data in the dashboard and not seeing raw gps data being outputted below the dashboard, you've got a problem with your GPSD installation.
 You'll need to do some troubleshooting.

 ## Getting `simplegps` Up and Running